Managing sensor runtime thresholds

 - The Tanium Server does not use cached responses to questions when calculating runtime averages.

 - Sensors that require data sampling are more likely to exceed runtime thresholds.
 However, the longer runtimes required for sampling do not necessarily indicate high resource usage when endpoints run these sensors.
-Consult your TAM for details.
+Contact Tanium Support for details.
 The affected sensors include:

 - CPU by Process